Romania in the Eurovision Song Contest 2022: Competing entries

-Semi-finals
+Shows

+Semi-final

-The semi-finals took place on 5–10 and 12 February 2022.
-Forty-five songs competed in the first semi-final and twenty qualified to the second semi-final.
-A jury panel first selected fifteen songs to advance, and a public online vote which took place on the Eurovision Romania Facebook page on 9 and 10 February 2022 then selected an additional five qualifiers from the remaining thirty entries.
-The twenty qualifying entries were announced on 10 February during the TVR evening news broadcast.
-The second semi-final took place at the TVR studios in Bucharest, hosted by Anca Mazilu and Bogdan Stănescu with Ilinca hosting segments from the green room.
-Twenty songs competed and the jury panel selected ten songs to qualify to the final.
-The members of the jury panel that voted during the semi-finals were: Alexandra Ungureanu, Ozana Barabancea, Randi, Cristian Faur and Adrian Romcescu.
+The semi-final took place over two rounds between 9 and 12 February 2022.
+In the first round, forty-five songs competed and twenty qualified to the second round.
+A jury panel first selected fifteen songs to advance.
+The remaining thirty entries then faced a public online vote which took place on the Eurovision Romania Facebook page on 9 and 10 February 2022 which determined an additional five qualifiers.
+The twenty qualifying entries were announced on 10 February 2022 during the TVR evening news broadcast.
+In the second round which took place on 12 February 2022 and hosted by Anca Mazilu and Bogdan Stănescu with Ilinca hosting segments from the green room, a jury panel selected ten songs to qualify to the final.
+The members of the jury panel that voted during the semi-final were: Alexandra Ungureanu (singer), Ozana Barabancea (opera singer, actress), Randi (singer, producer), Cristian Faur (composer, producer) and Adrian Romcescu (composer, conductor).